|english version deutsche Version

 Professor Wittchen is and has been principal investigator and co-investigator of many national and international research programs and large-scale epidemiological studies.
 His work encompasses a wide range of etiological-pathogenetic, family-genetic, experimental, clinical and epidemiological studies with a focus on prospective-longitudinal studies in addiction, anxiety, mood and somatic disorders.
 He has been instrumental in developing sophisticated concepts of comorbidity, the derivation of symptom progression models, the derivation of new behavioral treatment methods and translational research.
 More recently, his work has also extended into behavioral medicine by examining the interrelationship between mental disorders and a wide range of somatic and neurologic conditions, including cardiac diseases, diabetes, Parkinson's disease and Multiple Sclerosis.

-of Clinical Psychology and Psychotherapy) and diagnostic instruments (e.g., Composite International Diagnostic Instrument, CIDI).
+of Clinical Psychology and Psychotherapy) and diagnostic instruments (e.g., Composite International Diagnostic Instrument, CIDI)and listed

 He is editor or on the editorial board of many leading peer-reviewed journals including Addiction, Drug and Alcohol Dependence,